-Our most recent batch of these knives have cladding lines showing which look like cracks (they're not and they won't affect it's use).
+The knives from our most recent batch have cladding lines that look like cracks (they're not, and they won't affect their use).
 Save 25% off for a limited time.

-For over 350 years Nakaniida has been one of the most unusual sword-making processes that have continued through generations of blacksmiths.
+For over 350 years, Nakaniida has been one of the most unusual sword-making processes that has continued through generations of blacksmiths.
 Now, this process could finally end when its last practitioner, Michio Ishikawa, retires.
-He has no apprentice as of the time of this writing, so with him goes the secrets and skills needed to make blades using the Nakaniida Proprietary process of forging.
+He has no apprentice as of the time of this writing, so with him go the secrets and skills needed to make blades using the Nakaniida Proprietary process of forging.

-There are some fundamental differences in cutting and sharpening styles that will be required in the use of single bevel knives.
-But not so hard that some practice will not overcome these obstacles.
-The upside of single bevel knives is their in-built acute cutting edge.
-Being single-sided means that the inclusive edge angle is about 15 degrees as opposed to a double edge where the angle is around 30 degrees.
+There are some fundamental differences in cutting and sharpening styles that will be required in the use of single-bevel knives.
+The upside of single bevel knives is their built-in acute cutting edge.
+Being single-sided means that the inclusive edge angle is about 15 degrees, as opposed to about 30 degrees for a double edge.
 This enhances the cutting abilities, makes food release easier, and minimizes wedging.
 However, it does result in a blade that is restricted to right-handed users.

-Ishikawa-san uses both White and Blue #2 steels in his knives.
-This knife is made with White #2 which receives a soft iron cladding.
-The rustic nature of his knives is very obvious and they are not the fit and finish kings that other blacksmiths produce.
+This knife is made with White #2, which receives a soft iron cladding.
+The rustic nature of Ishikawa's knives is very obvious and they are not the fit and finish kings that other blacksmiths produce.
 He places value on shape and sharpness more than on aesthetics.
-But at the price and considering the one-man handmade nature of these blades that is a plus, not a negative.
+But at the price and considering the one-man handmade nature of these blades, that is a plus, not a negative.

 To find such unusual knives made by a craftsman of his caliber and experience is a rare thing.
 We have added a very nice octagonal urushi handle made with oak wood.